Adelice/Awwards/ReadMe.md

 ### Support and Contact details
 contact me on nancytoniw@gmail.com for any comments,reviews or advices.
 ### License
-Copyright (c) Nancy Adelice Unmutoniwase
+MIT Copyright (c) Nancy Adelice Unmutoniwase